of web and telephony systems are not integrated which result in fragmented customer experiences

 Government and public sector organizations around the world are looking to make information more readily available to citizens, to make sure that citizens can understand their rights and responsibilities and that inquires can be escalated to the appropriate department or group.
 The web is accelerating the need for change and citizen’s expectations of service.

-Public sector organizations face all the customer services challenges of commercial organizations, but with additional layers of complexity.
+These government and public sector organizations face all the customer services challenges of commercial organizations, but with additional layers of complexity.
 Inquiries can be wider ranging and more complex, and the consequences of inaccurate information more serious.